PlasmaPHP/driver-mysql/README.md

 The driver uses ReactPHP to asychronously interface with the database server.

-The driver supports setting a connection charset through the query string `charset=MY_CHARSET`.
-It's recommended to add `?charset=utf8mb4` to the connect uri.
-A connection collate can also be set through the same way as charset.
+The driver supports setting a connection charset through the driver options, it should be noted that the default is `utf8mb4` (UTF-8), which is a character set you should use all the way through.

 # Getting Started
 You can install this component by using `composer`.
 The command is